softwaremill/macwire/README.md

 In other words, `autowire` is context-free, while the `wire` family of macros is context-dependent.

-MacWire is available for Scala 2.12, 2.13 and 3 on the JVM and JS platforms.
+MacWire is available for Scala 2.12, 2.13 and 3 on the JVM, JS and Native platforms.
 Not all functionalities are available for each Scala version.

 To use, add the following dependency: